RutikKulkarni/Expense-Tracker-Assignment-for-Peppermint-Robotics/README.md

 # Expense Tracker

 An expense tracker application that allows users to manage their finances effectively.
-The application enables users to add, delete, and track their expenses and incomes, ultimately helping them to see their net balance.
+A simple, easy-to-use expense tracker application built with **ReactJS**, **Context API**, **TailwindCSS**, and **notistack** for managing expenses and income.
+The app allows users to add, delete, and track their expenses and income, while also displaying the Net Balance, Total Income, Total Expences in real-time.

 - Live URL: [Expense Tracker](https://expense-tracker-assignment-for-peppermint-robotics.vercel.app/)